UNICEF estimates that 650 million women alive in the world today were married as girls.

 2. Where does child marriage happen?

 .
-It cuts across ethnic, cultural and religious lines.
-Child marriage countries can be found in almost every region of the world – from Africa to the Middle East, Asia to Europe and even the Americas.
+It cuts across ethnic, cultural, and religious lines, from Africa to the Middle East, Asia to Europe and the Americas.

 Child marriage has a devastating impact on young girls.
 They are robbed of their childhood, face a much higher risk of abuse and health complications and are often prevented from attending school.

 3. Why does child marriage happen?